 It was a lovely Saturday morning in late April when we started on a walk through some of the quieter districts of Manhattan, starting with the High Line.

 We followed the High Line south through the district of Chelsea into Greenwich Village – The Bohemian capital of America, home to the Beat generation and the counterculture movement of the 1950s and ’60s.
 From here we made our way to the parks at Washington Square, Union Square and Madison Square.
 At the latter we finished with admiration at the iconic Flatiron building.

 This is a great walk, only 5 km long, and you can spend as much time as you like on the way.
 And you should spend some time.
 There are not so many “sights”, it is more about getting into the atmosphere of an easy-going way of life, right in the middle of busy Manhattan.
 If you would like a relaxing walk in NYC, this is it.

-The image below shows our route on this walk.
-Click to expand it.
-There is also a map at the bottom of the article showing all my New York walks.
+There is a map at the bottom of the article showing all my New York walks.
 It is useful for more detailed studies.

 The High Line

 Imagine an abandoned railway line, elevated from the streets below it, running along the Hudson River.
 Next: Imagine the railway line turned into a public park with vegetation of different kinds and modern artwork as well.
 Now, that is what this is about.
 We went for a walk on the High Line.

 New York City is the place where they said: Hey babe, take a walk on the wild side; I said hey Joe, take a walk on the wild side (Lou Reed)